January was a fairly quiet transfer window, with most clubs exercising caution before adding to their squads.

 To: Real Betis

 Nabil Fekir, who came tantalisingly close to Liverpool in 2018, raised a few eyebrows when he switched boyhood club Lyon for Real Betis, but he wasn’t the only Fekir to call Los Verdiblancos home as younger brother Yassin also made the move from southern France.
-Unlike big bro, he’s currently plying his trade for the club’s second team.
+Unlike big bro, he’s currently plying his trade on loan at Club Deportivo Guijuelo.

 Subscribe to Squawka’s Youtube channel here.